Data-Robusta/data-robusta/presentation_notes.md

 slide: price spike with timeline

 The data exploration identified extreme price spikes, but it did not tell us what was creating them.
-We decide to take a deeper dive into the data and to see what was causing these lengthy disruptions.
+We decided to take a deeper dive into the data to see what was causing these lengthy disruptions.
-What we found was that coffee volatility can be created by several different types of events.
-Hard frost, trade agreements, exchange rates, and plant disease can all cause fluctuations 2-10x the normal price.
+We found that coffee volatility can be caused by several different types of events.
+Hard frost, trade agreements, exchange rates, and plant disease can all cause fluctuations from 2-10x of the normal price.

 slide: baby and adult plants

 These events have serious long term effects on the price of coffee as well; prices can take 18 months to 5 years to return to normal levels.
-This is largely caused by the long maturation process of the plant.
-Coffee plants take 3 to 4 years to start producing their fruit.
+This is because coffee plants take 3 to 4 years to start producing their fruit.

-In 1975, the Brazilian "Black Frost" destroyed 70% of Brazil's coffee plants.
-This caused prices to skyrocket to worldwide record highs and several years to return to normal.
-Coffee producing countries are not insulated from other countries' misfortunes affecting their own coffee export prices.
-Foreign disasters like this can be price beneficial to unaffected countries, but are not sustainable and make long term planning difficult for small farmers.
+In 1975, the Brazilian "Black Frost" destroyed 70% of Brazil's coffee plants, causing prices to skyrocket for several years.
+Nation Coffee prices are not insulated from other countries' misfortunes.
+Such disasters can benefit unaffected countries in the short term, but make long term planning difficult for farmers.

 2002 emerging markets

-In 2002, some interesting economic factors played a large part in the volatility of coffee prices.
-Coffee prices plummeted to a historic bottom of about 39 cents per pound, largely due to the demand for coffee being much less than the supply of coffee produced.
+In the years leading up to the crash, farmers were aggresively expanding their farms.In 2002, Coffee prices plummeted to a 39 cents per pound, due to a sharp decrease in global demand.

 Coffee prices remained depressed through 2008.
-This forced the Federation of National Coffee Growers to reexamine its loyalty to the coffee industry as its number one priority.
+This forced the Fe Growers to reexamine its loyalty to the coffee industry as its number one priority.

 2011 plant disease